 Hexose oxidase catalyses the oxidation of various mono- and oligosaccharides to lactones and hydrogen peroxide.
 The enzyme's main application is in bread making to increase dough strength and bread volume.
 The enzyme acts in a similar way to glucose oxidase for this purpose, however it has added advantages, since it acts on a wider range of substrates.
 Other applications in the food industries are in cheese and tofu manufacture where it aids curd formation, limiting undesirable browning by limiting Maillard reactions in food and as an oxygen scavenger during production of dressings and sauces.
-The Food Technology Report concludes that use of HOX is technologically justified.
+Use of HOX is technologically justified.

 The enzyme can be isolated from the red algae Chondrus crispus.
-However this source is not a suitable production organism since recoveries are low and not economic.
+However this source is not a suitable production organism since recoveries are low.
 The gene for the enzyme was therefore inserted into the host yeast Hansenula polymorpha from which the enzyme can be recovered in economic quantities using a submerged fermentation process.